 |√ Wireless sound|

 Bottom Line: Turtle Beach is excellent at making durable console-focused headsets, and this is a prime example.
 This headset will not break easily, if things get a little wild.
-It also offers pretty good wireless sound for a better gaming experience, and the Superhuman sound mode is a fair compensation prize for not getting any surround sound features on this headset.[/ft_alert]
+It also offers pretty good wireless sound for a better gaming experience, and the Superhuman sound mode is an excellent addition.[/ft_alert]

 Top Xbox One Headsets Compared

 |Great for the pro gamer.||Check Price|

 Turtle Beach Stealth 420X+

 |This headset will stand up to abuse.||Check Price|

 Why You Should Buy a New Xbox One Headset